 At the end of the lease, the bond should be returned to the tenant if there are no claims for cleaning, outstanding rent or other costs.
 If a bond guarantee was provided by Housing SA, it will be returned to Housing SA if there are no claims against it.
 The tenant/resident will have to pay Housing SA any amount of bond that is claimed by a landlord or proprietor.

-If submitting a refund form at the CBS Customer Service Centre or by post, make sure it is signed by both the tenant/resident and the landlord/proprietor.
-A tenant/resident should not sign a bond refund form unless they agree to the amount claimed by the landlord/proprietor.
+Make sure it is signed by both the tenant and the landlord.
+A tenant should not sign a bond refund form unless they agree to the amount claimed by the landlord.

 Only one tenant on the lease needs to sign the bond refund.
 If only one tenant is claiming the refund and other tenants are listed on the bond, attach a completed declaration form to the refund form.